Free photo printing offers

 FreeFotos are relatively new to the photo printing scene, but their free prints offer is easily one of the best.

 You can get 15 free 6" x 4" prints with every order, and crucially, there's no minimum order value.
 Better still, this offer can be redeemed time and time again – still with no minimum order value.

 We checked with FreeFotos, and this does indeed mean that you can order 15 free prints as many times as you'd like, and only ever pay for postage!

-- Keep an eye on delivery prices – It is worth remembering that although the prints you'll receive are free, you're going to have to pay delivery charges (all prices are stated above).
+- Keep an eye on delivery prices – It is worth remembering that although the free prints you'll receive are indeed free, you're going to have to pay delivery charges (all prices are stated above).
 So, if you're splashing out on any larger prints that aren't included in these offers, be sure to choose the service that offers the lowest postage price.

 - Sort your photos before uploading – If you're going to be uploading a lot of photos then it's best to sort them all out into different folders beforehand so they're easier to upload.

 - Try printing them yourself – If you only have a couple of photos to print, you might be better buying some good quality photo printing paper and printing them yourself at home (if you have a decent printer).
 Check out our guide to cheap home printing here.

 - Be wary of the quality – As the prints are free, it's unlikely that you'll be getting the absolute best quality paper and printing methods.
 There's no reason for them to be bad, but it's worth keeping an eye out just in case.
 And remember, even though they're free, you're still entitled to complain and ask for them to be replaced.